arutneva/plan_day/README.md

   ## Description

-This project allows you to plan a work day from 9am to 5pm, it is also color coded to let you know what hour you are on.
+This project allows you to plan a work day from 9am to 5pm.

   ## Table of Contents (Optional)